Blendify/blender-manual/blender_docs/manual/scene_layout/object/properties/instancing/verts.rst

 .. note::

    The relative :doc:`Object Origin </scene_layout/object/origin>` position
-   of the parent and child objects determines offset duplicated geometry from parent vertex.
+   of the parent and child objects determines offset instanced geometry from parent vertex.

-Rotation
+Align to Vertex Normal
-   Rotates all duplicated objects according to the corresponding vertex normals of the parent mesh.
+   Rotates all instanced objects according to the corresponding vertex normals of the parent mesh.

-   To change the axis of direction of the duplicated objects, select the child object and in the :menuselection:`Object --> Relations Extras` panel change the :menuselection:`Tracking Axes`.
+   To change the axis of direction of the instanced  objects, select the child object and in the :menuselection:`Object --> Relations Extras` panel change the :menuselection:`Tracking Axes`.

-There are actually two approaches to modeling using *DupliVerts*.
+There are actually two approaches to modeling using instanced Verts.
 They can be used as an arranging tool, allowing to model geometrical arrangements of objects (e.g. the columns of a Greek temple, the trees in a garden, an army of robot soldiers, the desks in a classroom).